The Speaking Section in IELTS

 - General Information

-The speaking IELTS test portion screens a test takers ability to converse in the English with minimal flaws.
-If a test taker is good at the English language and has a good command over diction he will be able to achieve a high score on the speaking IELTS test.
+This test portion screens a test taker's ability to converse in the English with minimal flaws.
+If a test taker is good at the English language and has a good command over diction he will be able to achieve a high score on the speaking test.
 The test lasts for 11 to 14 minutes and is as good as a real life conversation.
-You will be judged by an expert examiner who will ask you questions for the speaking IELTS test.
+You will be judged by an expert examiner who will ask you questions for the test.
 The test is divided into three parts and you will have to answer the questions asked to you accordingly.

-The speaking IELTS test is divided into three parts.
-In the first part of speaking IELTS test you will answer questions about yourself and your family.
+The speaking test is divided into three parts.
+In the first part of the test you will answer questions about yourself and your family.
 This means that you may be asked general personal information.
 The second part will require the test taker to speak about a particular topic.
 You will be given a particular topic about which you will have to speak for a few minutes using well-framed English sentences that are free of grammatical errors.
-The third part of the speaking IELTS test involves a continued discussion on the topic you spoke about in the second part of the test.
+The third part of the test involves a continued discussion on the topic you spoke about in the second part of the test.
 This means that the examiner will continue to talk to you pertaining to the topic provided to check your sentence construction abilities and though process in the English language.
 You should ensure that you listen to the questions that are asked to you as well as answer them in acceptable English Standards.
-Detailed information about speaking IELTS test is available at http://www.ielts.org/test_takers_information/test_sample/speaking_sample.aspx.
-Samples of an actual-test-day speaking IELTS test is provided on the website as well.
+Detailed information about the test is available at http://www.ielts.org/test_takers_information/test_sample/speaking_sample.aspx.
+Samples for practicing for this test are provided on the website as well.

 Terms and Conditions